90zlaya/php-library/readme.md

 Composer
 ----------------

-Install stable php-library version by using standard commands or if you wish to test latest development version of php-library, just add ":dev-master" in extension.
+Install stable php-library version by using standard commands or if you wish to test latest development version of php-library, just add dev-master in extension.

 ```
 composer require 90zlaya/php-library